SUSE/connect/doc/SCC-API-(Implemented).md

 ##### Errors:

-422: "The requested product '%s' is not activated on this system."
+- 422: `The requested product '%s' is not activated on this system.`
+- 422: `Required parameters are missing or empty: installed_products`
+- 500: `No base product found` - When the `installed_products` parameter contains no base product.
+- 500: `Multiple base products found: ["SUSE Linux Enterprise Server 12 SP4 x86_64", "SUSE Linux Enterprise Server 12 SP3 x86_64"]` -
+When the `installed_products` parameter contains more than one base product.
+This should not happen, since a system can only have one base product installed.

 ##### List System Offline Migrations